 The Site may be used to collect and process:

-Cookies are small text files which the web sites a user visits send to the user’s terminal, where they are memorised in order to be sent back to the site on the next visit.
+Cookies are small text files which the web sites a user visits send to the user’s terminal, where they are memorized in order to be sent back to the site on the next visit.
 Cookies allow sites to work properly and efficiently to improve the user’s experience, allowing sites to store information in the memory of the user’s computer or other device.

 The Site uses technical cookies.
 These cookies are technical in nature and do not require the User’s prior consent for installation and use.